vbmacher/aws-scripts/README.md

 ## Usage

-### Set up your "accounts"
+### Set up your "sketches"

-Script `aws-accounts` allows you to manage so-called "accounts" used by AWSome scripts.
+Command: `awss s`

-An account is a configuration profile for one or more AWS services stored in a single file.
-The accounts can be used for:
+A sketch is a configuration file for one or more AWS services ("sketch items").
+The sketches can be used for:

-- multiple real AWS accounts
+- real AWS accounts
-- multiple VPCs
+- VPCs
-- multiple custom use cases, custom services or pipelines
+- custom use cases, custom services or pipelines

-Accounts are stored in user home directory, e.g. account `myaccount` is stored in: `~/.aws-scripts/accounts/myaccount.json`.
-A default account is determined by a symlink `~/.aws-scripts/accounts/.default.json`.
-This symlink is fully managed by the `aws-accounts` script.
-If the link does not exist, no default account is set up.
+Sketches are stored in user home directory, e.g. sketch `mysketch` is stored in: `~/.aws-scripts/sketches/mysketch.json` .
+A default sketch is determined by a symlink `~/.aws-scripts/sketches/.default.json`.
+This symlink is fully managed by the `awss s` command.
+If the link does not exist, no default sketch is set up.

-The account file content is a single JSON object with keys representing AWS services, e.g.:
+The sketch file content is a single JSON object with keys representing AWS services, e.g.:

 ```
 {